doodzik/note/README.md

 $ brew install note
 ```

-To use note in Vim, add the following line to your .vimrc:
+To use note in Vim, add the following line to your .vimrc
 ```
 set rtp+=/usr/local/opt/note
 ```